abdullahsattar7/SnakeGame-Flutter/README.md

 ```bash
 Timer.periodic(const Duration(milliseconds: 350), (timer)
 ```
-increase or decrease the timer according to your needs
+increase or decrease the timer according to your needs, by decreasing this timer snake speed increase and vice versa

 #### How to change color of snake pixel